CHH/cache-service-provider/README.md

 If you only need one application wide cache, then it's sufficient to only define a default cache, by setting `cache.options`:

+The cache named `default` is the cache available through the app's `cache` service.

 ```php
 <?php